loopbio/python-motifapi/README.md

     * arguments
         * `value`: continuous value to set OR
         * `state`: 0 or 1 to turn on or off
+ * `io/log`
+    * send multiple arguements to be recorded in the imgstore extra_data - in addition to the current frame_number and time of the log message

 **Outputs and Toggling Values**